The official blog of the Lung Institute.

 Lung Disease Treatment Options

 Many lung disease sufferers take daily medications and use supplemental oxygen to get through their day to day lives.
 Others face more serious options such as a lung reduction or transplant.
 There is, however, an alternative option.
-The Lung Institute specializes in treating those with debilitating lung diseases using minimally invasive stem cell therapy.
+The Lung Institute specializes in treating those with debilitating lung diseases using minimally invasive cellular therapy.
 Many patients see positive results after their first treatment.
 The Lung Institute will be opening a clinic in Pittsburgh in July of 2015.
 If you or a loved one suffers from a lung disease, the Lung Institute may be able to help.
-Contact us today at (800) 729-3065 to find out if you qualify for stem cell therapy.
+Contact us today at (800) 729-3065 to find out if you qualify for cellular therapy.